berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 [2] I am certain that you can show me a project where you run Rails without a Database and where that makes sense.
 They cases are there.
-Some that I came across, are: "I already know Rails, but not Sinatra", or "management requires us to run everything on a similar codebase".
+Some that I came across, are: "I already know Rails, but not Sinatra," or "management requires us to run everything on a similar codebase."
 Actually, scratch that last one.
 Most are valid reasons, except the last one: that is a horrible reason to choose Rails.